velartrill/velartrill.github.io/orig/meet-the-new-boss.md

 Sashuan leads her outside as the tram doors open.
 Jasmine tries to take in the hectic environment as security staff herd them off the platform through an exit gate.
 Sterile electric lamps bathe the complex in an actinic radiance, their light reflecting off the maze of steel guideposts, fences, and turnstiles like a bright summer sun on the rippling waves of the ocean.
 Announcements blare in four languages from loudspeakers high above, and people in all sorts of outfits and uniforms rush past in different directions as Sashuan tugs Jasmine after her.

 _Rantashar_ are all over the place here, from uniformed officers to armed soldiers to clerks, administrators, and bureaucrats.
 Sashuan greets all of them enthusiastically, occasionally pausing to hug someone she knows.
-The sound of spoken Ranuir mixes in with the ambient chatter of all the region's other languages, adding an unsettling, alien note to the environment, and making Jasmine feel all the more alone and isolated, even as she can occasionally make sense of a sentence here or there.
+The sound of spoken Ranuir melds with the ambient chatter of all the region's other languages, adding an unsettling, alien note to the environment, and making Jasmine feel all the more alone and isolated, even as she can occasionally make sense of a sentence here or there.

 The bay for Ward One occupies the center of the facility, with two quickly-moving lines of people streaming towards it.
 Sashuan squeezes her hand as they approach.
 "We're going to have to go through different lines here.
 Just show them your card, do what they tell you, and it'll be okay, I promise."

 "Wait— what?
 Why can't I come with you?"

-*"You* don't have a Society identichip hardwired into the base of your skull.
+*"You* don't have a Society identichip hardwired into your spinal cord.
 So even I don't have enough power to let you skip screening here."
 Sashuan gives her a sad smile.
 "Seriously, though, it's not as big as deal as it looks.
 They just check to make sure you're authorized and not carrying any contraband—"

 "Contraband? *Contraband?* Like *what!?* You didn't tell me about any of that--"